wp-plugins/alpine-photo-tile-for-instagram/readme.txt

 **Quick Start Guide:**

-1. After installing the plugin on your WordPress site, make sure it is activated by logging into your admin area and going to Plugins in the left menu.
+1. After installing the Alpine PhotoTile for Instagram plugin on your WordPress site, make sure it is activated by logging into your admin area and going to Plugins in the left menu.
 2. Before using the plugin, you must authorize your WordPress website to access your Instagram account.
 This can be done by going to Settings->AlpineTile: Instagram->Add Instagram User and following the directions on the page.
 3. To add the plugin to a sidebar, go to Appearance->Widgets in the left menu.
 4. Find the rectangle labeled Alpine PhotoTile for Instagram.
 Click and drag the rectangle to one of the sidebar containers on the right.